akjaerh/PIEHaptics/README.md

 # PIEHaptics

 Vision:
-We want to explore what it does to relations over a distance, when it becomes possible, and easily available, to induce physical sensations remotely.
+We want to explore what it does to relations over a distance, when it becomes possible and easily available, to induce physical sensations remotely.

 Our approach is to create two identical devices that are connected to each other over the internet.
 A button and a motor are attached to the devices where a button click on the <b>1. device</b> is able to deliver a haptic sensation on the <b>2. device</b> and vice versa.